fleetdm/fleet/docs/Deploying/Debugging.md

 also for osquery automatically.
 Check the [Orbit Docs](https://github.com/fleetdm/fleet/blob/main/docs/using-fleet/orbit#logs) for more details as to where to find Orbit-specific logs.

+If you're having issues with memory leaks or failures in the orbit process, then you can create a profile dump.
+This includes information about memory allocations and thread creation in order to debug excessive memory allocation.
+They should not include any sensitive data, such as tokens.
+You can see more information at the [official go page](https://go.dev/doc/diagnostics#profiling).
+In order to create dumps, run `pkill -USR1 orbit` as root on macOS or Linux.
+The profiles should show up in a ZIP file in `/opt/orbit/profiles`, named according to the time they were created.

 If you are running Fleet Desktop, there's no change needed, you should see the log file in the following directories depending on the platform: